Bajix/redis-swapplex/README.md

 }
 ```

-## Runtime Configuration
+## Runtime Configuration (optional)

-By utilizing a barrier to guard thread local data destruction until runtime threads rendezvous during shutdown, it becomes possible to create thread-safe pointers to thread-local data owned by runtime worker threads.
-In order for [async-local](https://docs.rs/async-local) to protect thread local data within an async context, the provided barrier-protected Tokio Runtime must be used to ensure tasks never outlive thread local data owned by worker threads.
-By default, this crate makes no assumptions about the runtime used, and comes with the `leaky-context` feature flag enabled which prevents [Context<T>](https://docs.rs/async-local/latest/async_local/struct.Context.html) from ever deallocating by using [Box::leak](https://doc.rust-lang.org/std/boxed/struct.Box.html#method.leak); to avoid this extra indirection, disable `leaky-context` and configure the runtime using the [tokio::main](https://docs.rs/tokio/latest/tokio/attr.main.html) or [tokio::test](https://docs.rs/tokio/latest/tokio/attr.test.html) macro with the `crate` attribute set to `async_local` with only the `barrier-protected-runtime` feature flag set on [`async-local`](https://docs.rs/async-local).
+For best performance, use the Tokio runtime as configured via the [tokio::main](https://docs.rs/tokio/latest/tokio/attr.main.html) or [tokio::test](https://docs.rs/tokio/latest/tokio/attr.test.html) macro with the `crate` attribute set to `async_local` while the `barrier-protected-runtime` feature is enabled on [`async-local`](https://crates.io/crates/async-local).
+Doing so configures the Tokio runtime with a barrier that rendezvous runtime worker threads during shutdown in a way that ensures tasks never outlive thread local data owned by runtime worker threads and obviates the need for [Box::leak](https://doc.rust-lang.org/std/boxed/struct.Box.html#method.leak) as a means of lifetime extension.

 ## Stable Usage